-If you do not provide a medical exam when applying for your study permit or work permit, then your immigration document may be issued with a condition that states the following:
+If you do not provide a medical exam when applying for your study permit or work permit, your immigration document will be issued with a condition that states the following:

 Not authorized to work in childcare, primary/secondary school teaching, health field occupations.

-In order to remove this condition on your immigration document you must complete a medical exam and apply to change the conditions of your study permit or work permit.
+In order to remove this condition on your immigration document, you must complete a medical exam and apply to change the conditions of your study permit or work permit (i.e., apply for a new study or work permit from inside Canada).
 You will have to pay the necessary application fees.

 There are two ways you can complete your medical exam

 - Wait for instructions from the visa office after submitting your study permit or work permit application OR